bbc/genie/docs/theming.md

 Additional configuration not related to assets (for things like font size and colour) is done by modifying the file in `themes/[name of theme]/config/files.json`.
 In this folder is a standard Phaser asset pack. `.json` or `.json5` files can be loaded and all config files will be merged and made available from `this.config` for a scene.

-The loading screen has it's own config in themes/loader that allows for the vertical position of the loading bar on the screen to be customized.
+The loading screen has config in themes/config.json that allows for the vertical position of the loading bar on the screen to be customized.

 ## How do I test my theme?